where to see the northern lights in norway

 Therefore, if you’re wondering when you can see Northern Lights, here’s what you need to know:

-• May, June, July: There are a few hours of darkness at lower latitudes, so you can see the Aurora Borealis there if there’s a big solar storm.
+• May, June, and July: There are a few hours of darkness at lower latitudes, so you can see the Aurora Borealis there if there’s a big solar storm in places like the UK, Netherlands, Germany, and even some parts of the northern United States like Michigan.

 The best time to see Northern Lights in the northern hemisphere is from September to April

-For that reason, even though winter is still the most popular time to see the Aurora, the best time for seeing the Northern Lights according to the solar activity is during the Equinoxes – the last two weeks of September and the second and third week of March.
+For that reason, even though winter is still the most popular time to see the Aurora, because of the dark skies, the best time for seeing the Northern Lights according to the solar activity is during the Equinoxes – the last two weeks of September and the second and third week of March.
 That’s why I always run my Iceland Northern Lights Photo tours at the end of September.

-The last thing that determines the best time to see Northern Lights during the Aurora season is the weather.
-It depends entirely on the location that you visit since the Northern Lights are seen across places with different types of climate.
+The last thing that determines the best time to see Northern Lights is the weather.
+This will depend on your location, but I strongly recommend checking the weather forecast alongside the Northern Lights forecast to increase your chances of seeing them.

 Generally speaking: